What happens if I do not pay?

 If the court decides you are responsible for paying and you have not paid in full, they can issue a liability order.
 This means that we can collect the money by:

-- asking our bailiffs to collect the debt by removing and selling some of your possessions which will result in you having to pay their fees
+- asking our enforcement agents to collect the debt by removing and selling some of your possessions which will result in you having to pay their fees

 - commencing insolvency proceedings through the County Court